tdchien/franz_receip_zalo/README.md

 # Messenger for Franz
-This is the official Franz recipe for Messenger
+This is the unofficial Franz recipe for Zalo

 ### How to create your own Franz recipes:
 * [Read the documentation](https://github.com/meetfranz/plugins)